 The Germans charged into Belgium on August 4 and swept rapidly toward the southwest.
 Two weeks later elements of the German First, Second and Third Armies began to encounter BEF and French First Army units not far from the French frontier.
 The Allied forces were badly outnumbered and in danger of being overwhelmed.
 Desperate fighting occurred at places like Mons, Charleroi and Le Cateau, and the French in particular suffered very heavy casualties.
 French infantry doctrine of 1914, “attaque a outrance”, emphasized the necessity to attack in virtually all circumstances, sometimes even resorting to bayonet charges, and it led to horrendous losses of men.
 French dead and wounded in many early engagements was twice that of their enemy.
 Within days the BEF and the French First Army were in rapid retreat toward Paris.
 It was not, however, a full rout.
 The retreating soldiers retained unit cohesion, and they turned at times to counterattack the pursuing Germans.
 For example, on August 29 the French Fifth Army turned and gave a sharp check to the German Second near St. Quentin.
 The following day the Fifth resumed its retreat.

 South of the northern battle French generals pursued their pre-war plan to take the war into Germany.
 That meant an advance into Alsace-Lorraine, France’s lost provinces.
 Within days of war’s outbreak French First Army troops charged into Alsace and captured Mulhouse.
 The Germans counterattacked, and the city exchanged hands several times before the French established a defensive line on high ground to the west, leaving Mulhouse in German hands.
-The Alsace region was ill-suited for offensive warfare, and this part of the front remained relatively quiet for the remainder of the war.
+French offensive capabilities here were soon reduced by the transfer of troops to bolster hard-pressed Allied units in front of Paris.
+The Alsace region was ill-suited for offensive warfare, and the sector remained relatively quiet for the remainder of the war.

-The French suffered a bitter repulse in the Ardennes region.
+The French suffered a bitter repulse in the Ardennes region and further south in Lorraine.
 Marshal Joffre, the French Commander in Chief, had based his war strategy on hopes of a breakthrough in the German center.
 This breakthrough was to be achieved by the Fourth Army attacking through the Ardennes and the Second and Third Armies advancing east of Nancy.
 He was aware of the probable German thrust through Belgium, but he grossly underestimated its strength and believed that the French First Army could contain it.
 He also thought the German’s Belgian sweep would weaken their center and expose them to a counterpunch.
-Since the Germans were employing their reserves, Joffre was wrong on both counts.
+Since the Germans were employing their reserves as first-line troops, Joffre was wrong on both counts.
 The attacking French troops did not outnumber the defenders.

 The Fourth Army contained some of the very best divisions in the French army, and its commanders had high hopes for the success of its attack.
 But determination and bravery were not enough.
 Poor French tactics were pitted against superbly trained German infantry supported by an overwhelming advantage in heavy artillery.
 Entire divisions and regiments literally ceased to exist.
 As one example, the elite Third Colonial Division suffered about 10,500 casualties, lost its commander and both brigade commanders, and was effectively destroyed as a fighting force.
 The entire French Fourth Army reeled to the rear in some disarray and was pushed back into France.